 In each dive, time plays a crucial role in survival on every dive.
 Diving watches must therefore be water-resistant, reliable and durable, and guarantee perfect readability in all lighting and water conditions.
 The information we provide about our diving watches is thus not merely captured in words, but proven in practice as well.
 Since 2005, DNV has been testing our diving watches for water resistance and pressure resistance.
-In accordance with these certification standards, the 206 ARKTIS II and 206 St Ar are pressure-resistant to 30 bar, the T50, U50, EZM 3, EZM 13 and EZM 13.1 are pressure-resistant to 50 bar, the T1, U1, U212 and the U1000 series are pressure-resistant to 100 bar, while the T2, U2 and U200 series are pressure-resistant to any accessible diving depth.
+In accordance with these certification standards, the 206 ARKTIS II and 206 St Ar are pressure-resistant to 30 bar, the U50, EZM 3, EZM 13 and EZM 13.1 are pressure-resistant to 50 bar, the T1, U1, U212 and the U1000 series are pressure-resistant to 100 bar, while the T2, U2 and U200 series are pressure-resistant to 200 bar and the UX series is actually pressure-resistant to any accessible diving depth.
 For this series, DNV has confirmed the pressure resistance of the case to 12,000 m and of the movement to 5,000 m diving depth.
 The tests are repeated at regular intervals on all of these watches in order to document the consistency of the quality.